nanocloudio/quantum/docs/specification.md

 ---

 # 0  Specification Provenance and Normative Scope
-[Normative] QuantuMQTT is an overlay on Clustor and inherits Clustor’s normative hierarchy and tagging model.
+[Normative] Quantum is an overlay on Clustor and inherits Clustor’s normative hierarchy and tagging model.
 Clustor remains the sole authority for consensus, durability, compaction, strict-fallback, cache freshness, integrity, and DR semantics; any MQTT statement is subordinate to Clustor §§0, 3, 6, 8, 9, and 11.
 [Operational] Paragraph tags follow Clustor conventions: **[Normative]** (must implement), **[Operational]** (runbook/operational policy), **[Informative]** (descriptive background).
 [Normative] All MQTT-layer guarantees must cite the controlling Clustor clause (e.g., “per Clustor §3.4/§6.5”) where applicable; no “silent semantics” are implied by descriptive text.
 [Normative] Determinism and replay are governed by Clustor WAL/snapshot ordering; MQTT must not introduce alternate durable channels, ordering sources, or speculative state outside Clustor WAL entries and manifests.